 Monitor TCP connectivity and response time for any host and port.

-The TCP check is packaged with the Agent, so simply install the Agent on any host from which you want to probe TCP ports.
+The TCP check is included in the Datadog Agent package, so you don’t need to install anything else on any host from which you will probe TCP ports.
 Though many metrics-oriented checks are best run on the same host(s) as the monitored service, you’ll probably want to run this check from hosts that do not run the monitored TCP services, i.e. to test remote connectivity.

-conf.d directory.
-See the sample tcp_check.yaml for all available configuration options:
+conf.d/ folder at the root of your Agent’s configuration directory.
+See the sample tcp_check.d/conf.yaml for all available configuration options:

 init_config: instances: - name: SSH check host: jumphost.example.com # or an IPv4/IPv6 address port: 22 collect_response_time: true # to collect network.tcp.response_time.
 Default is false.